-- A. IRS Plan Approval Articles I through VII of the agreement used to establish this SIMPLE IRA have been approved by the IRS.
+- A. IRS Plan Approval Articles I through VIII of the agreement used to establish this Roth IRA have been approved by the IRS.
 The IRS approval is a determination only as to form.
-It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on SIMPLE IRAs, you may wish to obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or by visiting irs.gov. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
-Therefore, when you open a SIMPLE IRA, you are required to provide your name, residential address, date of birth, and identification number.
-We may require other information that will allow us to identify you. - D. Qualified Reservist Distributions If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your SIMPLE IRA or retirement plan, you may recontribute those amounts to an IRA generally within a two-year period from your date of return. - E. Disaster Related Relief If you qualify (for example, you sustained an economic loss due to, or are otherwise considered affected by, a federally-declared disaster in a specified disaster area), you may be eligible for favorable tax treatment on distributions, rollovers, and other transactions involving your SIMPLE IRA.
+It is not an endorsement of the plan in operation or of the investments offered. - B. Additional Information For further information on Roth IRAs, you may wish to obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX- FORM, or by visiting irs.gov. - C. Important Information About Procedures for Opening a New Account To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial organizations to obtain, verify, and record information that identifies each person who opens an account.
+Therefore, when you open a Roth IRA, you are required to provide your name, residential address, date of birth, and identification number.
+We may require other information that will allow us to identify you. - D. Qualified Reservist Distributions If you are an eligible qualified reservist who has taken penalty-free qualified reservist distributions from your Roth IRA or retirement plan, you may recontribute those amounts to a Roth IRA generally within a two-year period from your date of return. - E. Qualified Charitable Distributions If you are age 701⁄2 or older, you may be eligible to take tax-free Roth IRA distributions of up to \$105,000 per year if the distributions are paid directly to certain charitable organizations.
+This amount is subject to possible cost-of- living adjustments each year.
+A qualified charitable distribution also includes a one-time charitable distribution of up to \$53,000 to a split interest entity (i.e., charitable gift annuity, charitable remainder unitrust, and charitable remainder annuity trust).
+This amount is also subject to possible annual cost-of-living adjustments.
+Special tax rules may apply.
+For further detailed information and effective dates you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at irs.gov. - F. Disaster Related Relief If you qualify (for example, you sustained an economic loss due to, or are otherwise considered affected by, a federally-declared disaster in a specified disaster area), you may be eligible for favorable tax treatment on distributions, rollovers, and other transactions involving your Roth IRA.
 Qualified disaster relief includes an automatic 60-day extension to perform certain acts and may include penalty-tax free early distributions made during specified timeframes for each disaster, the ability to include distributions in your gross income ratably over multiple years, the ability to roll over distributions to an eligible retirement plan without regard to the 60-day rollover rule, and more.